HendrickSimonR/DisFlix/README.md

 # Features

-1) Preview playback and more information on hovering the movie's thumbnail.
+1) On hovering a movie thumbnail, styling changes display functional buttons, as well as a preview of the movie.

 2) Like and Dislike movies.

+3) Play buttons render a full screen view of the chosen movie.

-3) Watchlist: Add and remove movies from a watchlist.
-Watchlist is updated in real-time on both the Home page and Watchlist page.
+4) Watchlist: Add and remove movies from a Watchlist.
+Watchlist is updated in real-time on both the Home page and Watchlist page, and will be stored in the database.

-4) Movie Modal: Clicking on the down arrow on the thumbnail opens a modal featuring more information about the movie (Cast, Blurb, Genres).
+5) Movie Modal: Clicking on the down arrow on the thumbnail opens a modal featuring more information about the movie (Cast, Blurb, Genres).

-5) URLs sorting movies by brand (Disney, Pixar, Marvel, Star Wars, National Geographic), featuring styling as they appear on Disney Plus.
+6) URLs sorting movies by brand (Disney, Pixar, Marvel, Star Wars, National Geographic), featuring styling as they appear on Disney Plus.

-6) Search: search for movies based on title, genre, cast, keywords, and more.
+7) Search: search for movies based on title, genre, cast, keywords, and more.

-7) Avatars: select your favorite Disney Plus character.
+8) Avatars: select your favorite Disney Plus character.
 If not there, shuffle using the button below the displayed avatars and see who else pops up!

+9) Interactive styling provides an exciting experience for users, while the theme adds a touch of nostalgia

+10) Users can access the live site on both Desktop and Mobile.

 # Code